-This article is for informational purposes only.
+This article about trademarks, the spectrum of distinctiveness, and inherently distinctive marks is for informational purposes only.
 It should not be construed as legal advice for any individual matter, nor does it create an attorney-client relationship between you and the author or the publisher.
 Please also note: this analysis considers only one portion of the overall analysis of whether a trademark can be registered, and it assumes that no other conflicts prevent the mark from registering.

 The spectrum of distinctiveness is a legal construct that helps to discern whether proposed trademarks are inherently distinctive and thus registrable under U.S. law.
-In Part One, we defined the Abercrombie standards and reviewed the categories that are either never or only sometimes inherently distinctive.
+In Trademarks and the spectrum of distinctiveness, part one, we defined the Abercrombie standards and reviewed the categories that are either never or only sometimes inherently distinctive.
 In this part two, we will explore the categories that are always inherently distinctive.

 Always inherently distinctive (can always register)

 Abercrombie established three groupings of marks that automatically have secondary meaning and are thus always inherently distinctive: suggestive, arbitrary and fanciful.
 While Abercrombie grades out various levels of distinctiveness between these groupings, these differences are academic and should not by themselves inform a decision on which type to select.
 Counterintuitively, even though fanciful marks are legally “stronger” than arbitrary marks, which are in turn “stronger” than suggestive marks, marks in the suggestive category best balance the business need to connect names to products and also are best to avoid certain legal risks that can afflict some marks.
 Regardless, for the purposes of answering the question whether a given mark in any of these categories is inherently distinctive and thus registrable, the answer remains the same: yes.